Creative Sewing Workshops

 * OK, you now have the basics from the previous classes, so let's take your experience to the next level and really make your garments special.

-* You will need to purchase these patterns which will be used in this series:
+* You will need to purchase this pattern which will be used in this series:

 Butterick #5627 (sizes 6-22) or #5628 (sizes 16W-32W) For bodice sloper

-* For the more advanced sewers that want to add a new level to their skills.
+* Classes for the more advanced sewers only that want to add a new level to their skills.
 I can't tell you how many people have quit sewing because of fitting issues on their patterns.
 Let's fix that!

-* Start by making the Custom Bodice Sloper and you will understand more of what your body's needs.
+* Start by making your Master Pattern from the Custom Bodice Sloper and you will understand more of what your body's needs.
 Then, other custom garments are designed from your inspirational ideas.

 * The designing classes are to help you understand how to manipulate the darts and change style lines.
 A lot of pattern work is done in the Bodice Sloper class, but everyone that finishes has commented that they really enjoyed the challenge of figuring it all out (fitting their body that is).

-My top, in the picture above, was created from my Custom Bodice Sloper pattern along with an inspirational pattern for the design elements like the sweetheart neckline and faced front opening.
+My top, in the picture above, was created from my Master Pattern along with an inspirational pattern for the design elements like the sweetheart neckline and faced front opening.
 I made it for my niece's New Years' Eve wedding.
 It was a remake from a Silk Brocade dress that my mother had made probably in the 70's.
 My brother said he actually remembered our mother wearing the dress which made the wedding even more memorable for both of us.

-#401 The Custom Bodice Sloper: Your Body Double
+#401 The Custom Bodice Sloper: The Fitting Shell Master Pattern

-Class Fee: $89--Includes (2) 1/2 hour sessions on Skype or computer for individual assistance.
+Class Fee: $99--Includes (2) 1/2 hour sessions on Skype or computer for individual assistance.

-* This class has been developed using a combination of "pattern drafting"and "flat pattern measuring" techniques.
+* This class has been developed using a combination of "Pattern Drafting" techniques and "Flat Pattern Measuring" techniques.

 * We will use Butterick #5627 as our basic pattern to make our sloper.